RainwayApp/web-homework/README.md

 ### The server

 This repository includes the gamepad server, written in Python 3.
 To run it, use `pip3 install websockets` and then `python3 server.py [host] [port]`.
+Or, check the `dist` directory for some pre-bundled executables if you don't want to deal with python setup.

 Our gamepad data server will immediately begin streaming 60 messages per second upon connection.
 Each message describes the current state of the gamepad.
 Your application should capture these messages and visually reflect the described gamepad state in the _game controller display widget_.